-Refers to the interest that the borrower is not responsible for paying on his or her student loan.
-While the borrower is in school, in grace, or deferment periods, the federal government pays the accrued interest on subsidized loans.
-Subsidized loans are awarded to undergraduate students based on financial need.
+Refers to the interest that the borrower is not responsible for paying on their student loan.
+While the borrower is in school, the federal government pays the accrued interest on subsidized loans.
+Subsidized loans are awarded based on financial need.